 Built In Pop Filter

-Another great feature is that it comes with a built in pop filter called a A7WS detachable windscreen.
+Another great feature is that it comes with a built-in pop filter called an A7WS detachable windscreen.
 This is to ensure that your s’s, p’s, and t’s don’t pop so much that it hurts the ears of whoever gets to mix the vocals.
 Two separate detachable windscreens are included.
 One is a more rounded filter and the other is more form-fitting in order to allow you to tailor your recording process according to personal taste.

-One reason this is such a nice feature is because most mics do not include a pop filter.
-In other words, you would have to purchase one of those seperately.
+One reason this is such a nice feature is that most mics do not include a pop filter.
+In other words, you would have to purchase one of those separately.
 Once again even though you’re paying a little more upfront it’s not without GOOD REASON.